-GHG emission of products calculated from energy use for product multiply by emission factor from fuel used in power generation.
+GHG emission of products calculated from mill facility emission.
 Data activity of fuels and energy taken from facility primary data.
 We supply product to PMI from our mills Indah Kiat Serang.
-Data of sold product is based on 2020 data.
+Data of sold product is based on 2021 data.
 The scope of calculation is from gate to gate of manufacturing.